-Born in Kittery Maine, Hunt Slonem spent his childhood moving from state to state as his father was a Naval Officer, spending time on both coasts and in Hawaii.
-While studying at Tulane, he traveled in Mexico and Nicaragua – each a foundation for his love of nature, color and animals.
-In the early 70s, Slonem moved to New York and started using Nicaraguan holy cards as subject matter for paintings.
+Born in Kittery Maine, he spent his childhood moving from state to state as his father was a Naval Officer, spending time on both coasts and in Hawaii.
+While studying at Tulane, Slonem traveled in Mexico and Nicaragua – each a foundation for his love of nature, color and animals.
+In the early 70s, he moved to New York and started using Nicaraguan holy cards as subject matter for paintings.
 In the 1980s, after three trips to India, his work became more formal and complex in composition, with his signature hatch marks appearing around 1988.
-Slonem has created monumental public sculpture and panoramic murals including an 85-foot long frieze for the Bryant Park Grill.
-In 2008, Hunt Slonem signed a contract with Tiffany & Co. for production of luxury chinaware featuring his quintessential parrots.